panzerdp/dmitripavlutin.com/content/posts/085-get-sizes/index.md

 To detect whether the browser window is in landscape or portrait mode, one way to find out this information is to compare the window's width and height.

-To determine the device orientation you need to access the window width's and height.
+To determine the device orientation you need to access the window width and height.

-From my experience, it's easy to get confused in the bunch of sizes: screen, window, web page sizes.
+From my experience, it's easy to get confused in a bunch of sizes: screen, window, web page sizes.

 How exactly are these sizes defined, and, importantly, how to access them is what I'm going to discuss with you.